mgonzalezo/RedHat_ex280/README.md

 - Available through the Red Hat Hybrid Cloud Console.
 - Helps administrators identify and remediate cluster issues using data from the Insights Operator.
 - Provides recommendations and their impacts on the cluster for proactive management.

+## Red Hat OpenShift Service on AWS

+For this guideline, I will explain 2 options to install RedHat Openshift.
+Local and Managed Services (ROSA)